HouseElves/kanji_time_public/docs/source/design/cli_entry.rst

 This is what happens when Kanji Time starts up:

 #.
 Once the user hits "enter" on command line, the function :func:`kanji_time.cli_entry_point` takes over.
 #.
-If we've received a legitimate request for a report, we'll hand off to :func:`kanji_time.execute_report`, which will load up the appropriate report driver code and enter a pagination loop.
+If the received request is legitimate for a report, Kanji Time passes control to :func:`kanji_time.execute_report`, which will load up the appropriate report driver code and enter a pagination loop.
 #.
-When the report says that's finished generating pages, Kanji Time exits with an exit code of 0.
+When the report says that it is finished generating pages, Kanji Time exits with a code of 0.

 That's it.
 That's the happy path in a nutshell.